PathologyDataScience/HistomicsML2/docs/data-format.rst

 Formatting datasets
 ==============

-This section describes how to format your own datasets for importing into HistomicsML-TA.
+Datasets for HistomicsML can be generated using the data generation docker, or you can import data from your own methods.
+This section describes how to format data from your own methods for importing into HistomicsML-TA.
 A datasets consists of whole-slide images (.tif), a slide description (.csv), object boundaries (.txt) and histomic features (.h5).

-Whole-slide images
+Whole-slide image file conversion
 ------------------

 Whole-slide images need to be converted to a pyramidal .tif format that is compatible with the IIPImage server (http://iipimage.sourceforge.net/documentation/server/).
 We have used Vips (http://www.vips.ecs.soton.ac.uk/index.php?title=VIPS) to perform this conversion for our datasets.

 .. note:: The path to the image needs to be saved in the database.
    HistomicsML-TA uses the database to get the path when forming a request for the IIPImage server.

-Slide description
+Slide description file
 ------------------------------------
-A table (.csv) needs to be created to capture the dimensions, magnification, and location of the files for each slide image:
+A .csv table needs to be created to describe the dimensions, magnification, and location of the files for each slide image:

 .. code-block:: bash